 \subsection{Mask in 3D face reconstruction}

-Currently, most 3D face reconstruction methods utilize the skin mask~\citep{jones2002statistical} to obtain the pixel positions of the face, thereby eliminating background interference.
-Deep3DFace~\citep{de:1} proposes a robust, skinaware photometric loss to reduce the effects of occlusion.
-FOCUS-MP~\citep{li2023robust} develops skin mask to attain the highly robust face reconstruction network.
-While there are some pioneer works probing face mask in the face reconstruction, THFNet~\citep{li:2} utilizes face mask to peel off eyes and brows to focus on the texture of the face skin.
-GFPMG~\citep{zhao2021generative} adopts the face parsing network to remove the occlusion and restore the face image to achieve the full 3D face.
-Most of these methods utilize the face parsing network for the occlusion localization in the task of single-view 3D face reconstruction.
-Different from these approaches, our method develops the face parsing network to promote multi-view feature fusion and increases the reconstruction weight of critical areas.
+Currently, most 3D face reconstruction methods~\cite{de:1,li2023robust} utilize the skin mask~\cite{jones2002statistical} to obtain the pixel positions of the face, thereby eliminating background interference.
+Deep3DFace~\cite{de:1} proposes a robust, skin-aware photometric loss to reduce the effects of occlusion.
+FOCUS-MP~\cite{li2023robust} develops a skin mask to attain a highly robust face reconstruction network.
+While there are some pioneer works probing face masks in face reconstruction, THFNet~\cite{li:2} utilizes face masks to peel off eyes and brows to focus on the texture of the face skin.
+GFPMG~\cite{zhao2021generative} adopts the face parsing network to remove the occlusion and restore the face image to achieve the full 3D face.
+Most of these methods utilize the face parsing network for occlusion localization in the task of single-view 3D face reconstruction.
+Unlike these approaches, our method develops the face mask mechanism, which not only identifies common areas of multi-view images in the fusion progress but also serves as a weight map to constrain the proposed network to focus on critical areas.